-Age: You must over 18 years and under 52 years of age at re-enlistment.
+Age: You must be over 18 years and under 52 years of age at re-enlistment.

 Background: You must have served for at least three years on a previous engagement in any Arm or Service, including Army Reserve, RAF Auxiliary and RN Reserve.